Higher education in Ontario: Governance

 The higher education system in Ontario includes the interaction among government, external advisory bodies, educational institutions, and associations.
 The Canadian constitution allocates responsibility for higher education to the provinces.
 In Ontario, executive responsibility lies with the Minister of Colleges and Universities, who is a member of the Executive Council of Ontario (or cabinet) headed by the Premier and accountable to the Legislative Assembly of Ontario.
 The Minister through the Deputy Minister manages the operations of the Ministry that has responsibility for administration of laws relating to postsecondary education and skills training in Ontario.
 The Ministry of Colleges and Universities also works with several external advisory bodies to assist the governance of the higher education system in Ontario.

 Governance within Ontario universities generally follows a bicameral approach with separation of authority between a board and senate.

 Structure

 Ontario has a binary public post-secondary education structure consisting of parallel college and university systems.
 The public college system comprises 21 colleges of applied arts and technology and three institutes of technology and advanced learning.
 The public university system comprises twenty-two universities.
 Some universities have federated and/or affiliated colleges which are considered part of the public university system.
 In addition, there are seventeen private religious universities and over 500 private career colleges that are not classified as universities.
 Ontario's private career colleges provide specific skills training for employment and must be registered with the Ministry of Advanced Education and Skills Development.
-A program run by ServiceOntario enables students to search for career colleges providing vocational training in their field of interest.
+Post-secondary college diploma programs in applied health and human services incorporate mandatory supervised practicum and clinical hours aligned with provincial regulatory standards.